Heavy Road Transportation Services Business License in Dubai

 Setup Costs and Steps

-Setting up under this licence at Dubai South Business Hub involves a clear, structured process.
-Indicative costs vary depending on office space selection and visa requirements, but the core components include the licence fee, registration fee, and any applicable establishment card costs.
+Setting up under this license at Dubai South Business Hub involves a clear, structured process.
+Indicative costs vary depending on office space selection and visa requirements, but the core components include the license fee, registration fee, and any applicable establishment card costs.
 Flexi-desk options are available for operators who do not require a dedicated warehouse or yard at the outset.

 Typical Setup Steps